ShubData/A_testing_Assignments/Q&A 2nd Assignment.md

 # 2nd Assignment Q&A
+### Q : What is first statement in java file ?
+A : The package statement should be the first line in the file.

 ### Q : What is package in Java ?
 A : A java package is a group of similar types of classes, interfaces and sub-packages.Package in java can be categorized in two form, built-in package and user-            defined package.